w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about situations where they would use headings.
-Assess how students identify situations where headings can be used.
+Assess how students identify situations where they would use headings.
 * Practical &mdash; Have students include headings and their corresponding rank level in a page using an authoring tool of their choice.
 Assess how students rely on the tool's built-in functionality to include headings and their corresponding rank level.
 * Practical &mdash; Ask students to change the visual appearance of the headings on a given website ensuring that they remain accessible visually and non-visually.
 Assess how students ensure visual and non-visual accessibility of headings when changing the headings style.